eehh-stanford/SNA-workshop/graphs.md

 ![](graphs_files/figure-markdown_github/unnamed-chunk-18-1.png)

 Consequently, transitivity seems to be a sort of default for triadic interactions.
 This is an interesting observation because it suggests that when there is an excess of 030C triads, some sort of energy has been added to the system.
 Using data from an experimental hierarchy of chickens, Chase (1982) shows that the majority of triads (17/23) form with the DD sequence, followed by the DS (4/23).
 The remaining two triads formed by BDID and ISDB (one each).
-Chase (1982: 229) suggested that "Winning begets winning": winners go on to dominate bystanders rather than the other way around.
-Relationship to testosterone winner effects??
+Chase (1982: 229) suggested that "Winning begets winning": winners go on to dominate bystanders rather than the other way around. <!--Relationship to testosterone winner effects??-->

 #### Are Triads Important?

 Since the early work of Simmel, triads have played a central role in structural theories of human action (e.g., Evans-Pritchard (1929) and eventually Heider (1958) on structural balance, Granovetter (1973) on weak ties, Chase (1982) on triads and hierarchies as discussed above, Coleman (1988) on network closure, Burt (1992) on structural holes).
-However, Faust (2007, <-@faust2008>, <-@faust2010>) has shown that &gt;90% of the variance in triad distributions can be accounted for by lower-level features of networks such as edge density and the dyad census.
+However, Faust (2007, 2008, 2010) has shown that &gt;90% of the variance in triad distributions can be accounted for by lower-level features of networks such as edge density and the dyad census.
 Furthermore, triads have been shown to be highly problematic in regression models for social networks.
 Inclusion of triangle terms in exponential random graph models makes model degeneracy likely.
 Handcock (2003) has shown that the constraints on triangles imposed by edge density can be quite severe, making the MCMC-based estimation of ergms very difficult.

 Faust (2010) shows that triads are still important.
-Shared edgewise partnerships save triads in ergms.
+Although triads may not describe much of the variance in the networks generated with restricted choice methods (e.g., where respondents are limited in their number of alters), triads are a distinguishing feature of human social networks that are not characteristic of random networks.

 #### Signed Graphs and Structural Balance

 In 1929, pioneering British social anthropologist E.E.
 Evans-Pritchard, known as "EP" to his contemporaries and students, wrote a short paper for *Man*, the journal of the Royal Anthropological Institute (Evans-Pritchard 1929).
-He noted a paradox: Sons among the Azande of present-day South Sudan treated their mothers with cool detachment and frequent contempt, depsite the fact that Azande mothers would dote on their sons.
+He noted a paradox: Sons among the Azande of present-day South Sudan treated their mothers with cool detachment and frequent contempt, despite the fact that Azande mothers would dote on their sons.
 Why was this?
 EP's reasoning is an early example of relational thinking.
-EP argued that the tense relationship bet: "Therefore to grasp the full meaning of the -mother relationship we have to take into account not only the whole complex of mutual obligations and privileges standardized modes of behavior, biological and legal affinities and terms of nomenclature composing this relationship, but we have equally to study those which compose the husband-wife and father-son relationships."
+EP argued that the tense relationship bet: "Therefore to grasp the full meaning of the son-mother relationship we have to take into account not only the whole complex of mutual obligations and privileges standardized modes of behavior, biological and legal affinities and terms of nomenclature composing this relationship, but we have equally to study those which compose the husband-wife and father-son relationships."
 The son grows up seeing his father treat his mother with diffidence and contempt and because the favor of the father is all-important for the Zande boy, he aligns his affect with that of his father.

 We can represent this triadic relationship using a signed graph, in which the edges of the graph contain weights of +1 if the relationship is positive and −1 if they are negative.
 Calculating the product of the cycles provides a way of assessing the stability of the structure.
 If the overall sign of the triad is negative, then its relations are out-of-balance.
 If they are positive, on the other hand, they are balanced and we expect a more harmonious, stable structure.
 We can represent the edge weights by coloring the edges green for positive and red for negative.
 The two stable configurations for a signed triad are either all positive or, as suggested by EP for Zande father-mother-son triads, two negative and one positive.